JanSharp/VRCLockstep/README.md

 Lockstep networking (at least similar) infrastructure for UdonSharp.

+Lockstep relies on determinism to keep the state of the world in sync.
+Rather than syncing the whole state of a given system each time, just input actions get synced which modify the state.
+This allows for large and constantly mutating synced states.

+Input actions and lockstep events are run in the same lockstep ticks in the exact same order on every single client.
+This is required for determinism, and as a byproduct there are no network race conditions.

+Ultimately all syncing is done using byte arrays, both for game state syncing for late joiners as well as for input actions.
+Lockstep can take these byte arrays and let the user **import and export** them as strings/text, similar to save files in games, so long as game states - the systems using lockstep - have support for it.

 # Installing

 Head to my [VCC Listing](https://jansharp.github.io/vrc/vcclisting.xhtml) and follow the instructions there.